RocketSoftware/rocket-mvbasic/docs/usage/Compile.md

 }
 ```

 - Add source code relative path to "targets".
-In this example, SAMPLE_FILE is in the BP folder
+In this example, SAMPLE_FILE is in the BP folder.
-- "dataSource" must be "UNIDATA" for UniData
+- "dataSource" must be "UNIDATA" for UniData.
-- No need to set "catalog" if you don't want to catalog programs
+- You do not need to set "catalog" if you don't want to catalog programs.
-- You can select the language flavor in "language".
-In this example, the language flavor is "UniBasic", **but It will read the language value from the basic.mvbasic.json file, with the value set to: "ud_compile_flavor".** [Please see this section to set ud_compile_flavor value.](./Compile.md#unidata-compile-flavor-in-basicmvbasicjson-file)
+- The "Language" parameter is removed so you cannot select it.
+In this example, **It will read the compilation UD flavor value from the basic.mvbasic.json file, with the value set to: "ud_compile_flavor".** [See this section to set ud_compile_flavor value.](./Compile.md#unidata-compile-flavor-in-basicmvbasicjson-file)

 **Example 2**.
-Compile multiple BASIC program files and perform global cataloging, language flavor is Pick.
+Compile multiple BASIC program files and perform global cataloging.

 ```json
 {